Reesy/react-experiment-video-player/frontend/README.md

 This project is a single page app that renders a HTML5 player and provides a choice on what video to play.

-This is purely for experimentation and personal learning of react.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).